mmosiahc/Startup/README.md

 - Endpoints for data - My endpoints log my lovebox messages in my mongo database
 - Stores data in MongoDB - done!

+## Login deliverable

+For this deliverable I set up user authentication.

+- User registration - Creates a new account in the database.
+- existing users can login.
+- Use MongoDB to store credentials - Stores both user and their hashed passwords.
+- Restricts functionality - The api's all require authenticated users.